A $4/3$ Approximation for $2$-Vertex-Connectivity: From a Canonical 2-Edge-Cover to a 2VC Spanning Subgraph

+{In this case we stop extending $P$ on the left side.
+Notice that in this case we have at least $2$ choices for the pair $\{u, v\}$.
+Since $C_L$ is a $3$-cycle we select the pair $\{u, v\}$ such that $x\neq u_3$.
+The dashed edges are edges in $G$.} \end{cfigure}

-\begin{caseanalysis} \case[Both $C_R$ and $C_L$ are large.] $S'$ contains a (complex) connected component $C$ spanning the nodes of $C_R$, $C_L$ and $P$.
+\begin{caseanalysis} \case{Both $C_R$ and $C_L$ are large.} \\ An example of the construction of $S'$ for this case is shown in Figure~\ref{fig:closingPathBothLarge}. $S'$ contains a (complex) connected component $C$ spanning the nodes of $C_R$, $C_L$ and $P$.
 We need $1$ credit for $C$ and $|E(P)|\cdot \frac{1}{4}$ credits for the edges of $P$ (which become bridges of $C$).
 Recall that we collect $(|E(P)-1|)\cdot \frac{1}{3}$ credits from the removed small components.
 We also collect $1$ credit from $C_R$ and $C_L$ each, while their blocks retain their credits.
 Altogether